ToF-/LearningRust/life_the_universe_and_everything/README.md

 5. *make changes to the program in order to fix the defect*
 6. *goto 2*

+Notice the exit condition.
 As long as we are in this loop, we refrain to make adjustments to the structure of the code, lest we unwittingly insert new defects in the program, leading to new failures in the behavior.

-### The Test Driven Development approach
-What we want to do instead of this approach, is to follow the Test Driven Development approach:
+What we want to do instead of this loop, is to follow a sounder approach:

 1. *make a list of all the unit tests that we think our program should pass*
 2. *write an automated test for a bit of behavior of the program*
 3. *make the test pass with the simplest code that could possibly work*
-4. *refactori our code, improving legibility, expressivity and simplicity*
+4. *refactor our code, improving legibility, expressivity and simplicity*
 5. *as long as there are tests in our list, goto .2*

-That way, we are more confident that the program is running, and that the code has been possibly improved, when we end the loop.
+That way, we are more confident that the program is running, and that the code has been possibly improved when we end the loop.

 Writing automated unit tests in Rust is easy.
-Here's one example:
+We just add a test section to our program:

     #[cfg(test)]
     mod sample_test {